 Lindsey strives to meet her clients exactly where they are, honoring the experiences that have brought them to where they are today, and working with each client towards unearthing the innate potential for wellness that lies within each of us.

-Lindsey lives in the Fox Valley area with her spouse and 3 children.
-She attempts to stay present in this brutiful (brutal and beautiful) world through practicing yoga, walking, reading and writing, eating good food, and connecting with dear friends as often as she's able.
+Lindsey lives in the Fox Valley area with her 3 children.
+She attempts to stay present in this brutiful (brutal and beautiful) world through practicing yoga, walking, reading and writing, creating playful art, eating good food, and connecting with dear friends as often as she's able.